KasperKen/UFC-Rank-Scraper/README.md

 Downloads a list of fighters from http://rankingmma.com/ and associates them with their weight class.

 ## No longer maintained
 This project was created as a learning experience and is no longer maintained.
-I doubt it will still properly scrape anything at this point.
+It may or may not scrape anything from the website at this point.
 ## Usage

 1. Run `bundle Install` from the program folder to install dependancies